At Berlin Nightclub, Lakeview's 'Island Of Misfit Toys,' Anything Was Possible

 Csicsko’s logo, featuring the silhouette of a man toasting a martini glass, was made from cutouts of contact paper that were stuck to the wall, he said.
 Nowadays, such logos would be designed digitally.

-“No one expected that Berlin would have the great life that it did and how it would be a welcoming spot for young people, old people and all other kinds of people,” Csicsko said.
+“No one expected that Berlin would have the great life that it did and hsow it would be a welcoming spot for young people, old people and all other kinds of people,” Csicsko said.

 After Sullivan died of AIDS in 1994, the bar was sold to current owners Jim Schuman and Jo Webster.